gauravchakrabarty/gauravchakrabarty.github.io/index.md

 * Avid learner and inquisitive to update with new technological skill sets.

 #### Educational Background
-M.Sc. in Geoinformatics from BIT Mesra, Ranchi,India.
+M.Sc. in Geoinformatics from BIT Mesra, Ranchi,India. <br>
-PGDIP in Applied Geoinformatics from Jadavpur University, India.
+PGDIP in Applied Geoinformatics from Jadavpur University, India.<br>
-M.Sc. in Information Technology from Vinoba Bhabe University, Hazaribagh, India.
+M.Sc. in Information Technology from Vinoba Bhabe University, Hazaribagh, India.<br>

 #### Projects Completed
 Development of Fire Index Ratio (Mine Fire) Software